Can You Clear a Clogged Drain Yourself?

 - Schedule routine plumbing inspections if you have older pipes.

 In many cases, you can clear a clogged drain yourself using simple tools and techniques.
-Boiling water, baking soda and vinegar, a plunger, and a drain snake are all effective methods for tackling minor blockages.
+Boiling water, baking soda, vinegar, a plunger, and a drain snake are all effective methods for tackling minor blockages.
 However, if the clog persists or if you notice signs of a more serious problem, don’t hesitate to call us at PlumbRite.
-We have the expertise and equipment to handle more complex drain clearing needs and keep your plumbing system running smoothly.
+We have the expertise and equipment to handle more complex drain-clearing needs and keep your plumbing system running smoothly.